Momentum-Team-8/momentum-team-8.github.io/course-outline.md

 ### Phase 4: Agile Development

 Students work on small teams to design and build a complete, real-world software product using the practices of professional software developers.
 You'll be working independently under the close supervision of your instructor to meet tight deadlines.
-To graduate, you will present your project to members of the local tech community.
+To graduate, you will present your project to a panel of members of the local tech community.